FAQs

 When are PSAT scores released?

-In 2023, students who took the digital PSAT in October will receive their scores on either November 6th or November 16th.
+In 2024, students who take the PSAT in October will receive their scores on October 24th, November 7th, or November 14th, depending on when in October they took the exam.

 College Admission Test Information